die-Deutsche-Orthopaedie/shitty-arse-discord-bots/README.md

 > Free:

-> * IMB Blurmix: https://console.bluemix.net/catalog/starters/php (it can run on 64 MB instance, that means you can run four `futaba.sh` per account)
+> * IBM Bluemix: https://console.bluemix.net/catalog/starters/php (it can run on 64 MB instance, that means you can run four `futaba.sh` per account)

 > Paid: